DKMS-LSL/typeloader/user_manual/new_allele_requirements.md

 ![Pic](images/new_allele_incomplete.png)

-By clicking `Yes`, you confirm that you are aware your sequence is incomplete, and of thepossible consequences of submitting such a sequence, and that you want to upload and eventually submit it, anyway.
+By clicking `Yes`, you confirm that you are aware your sequence is incomplete, and of the possible consequences of submitting such a sequence, and that you want to upload and eventually submit it, anyway.

 ![Pic](images/icon_important.png) **Please consider carefully if you really can't provide a full-length sequence covering the whole gene, including both UTRs!** Incomplete sequences in the IPD databases often cause problems for NGS-based genotyping and other analyses, so it is *highly* preferable to submit only complete sequences to IPD.